Arriving on Official Move In Days

 We encourage you to plan your arrival during the official move-in dates/hours.
 However, we understand that circumstances may prevent you from arriving during those hours.
 If you arrive during business hours (9am – 5pm) after your official move-in date, you can pick up your keys at the Facilities Management Office on the first floor of Holmes Hall, room 4.
 If you arrive outside of business hours or on the weekend, a security guard will be available to let you into your room.
 Use your cell phone or the campus phone located at Holmes Hall next to the entrance door facing Harkness Commons.
 Call the Harvard University Police at 617-495-1215 and ask for the Law School security guard to meet you at Holmes Hall to check out your dorm keys.
 You will need either your HUID, driver’s license, or passport.

-On the Official Move In dates, HLS hires Harvard College students to help move residents into their dorms.
+On August 18th and August 25th (9:30am-4:30pm), HLS hires Harvard College students to help move residents into their dorms.
+These college students will help HLS students move in, free of charge.
 If you are moving in after your official Move In date, you may hire college students to help you move in through the Harvard Student Agencies Moving Services website.
 The price for student movers is $15/per student/per half hour.
 You can also check out the Storage and Movers page for a list of private moving, shipping, and storage companies.